hlt-mt/smarterp/README.md

 ## Docker

-To ease the reproduction of the demo, we provide docker images ready to be used.
+To ease the reproduction of the demo, we provide a docker image ready to be used.
+Information on its installation and usage can be found in [this README](docker/README.md)

- TODO USAGE